Top 10 Reasons to Drive an EV in Cape Town in 2026

 3. Cape Town’s Growing Charging Infrastructure

 Cape Town has embraced EV charging infrastructure faster than most South African cities.
-The GridCars network alone provides over 350 charging stations nationwide, with strong representation in Cape Town and the Western Cape.
+According to GridCars network data, the company operates over 350 charging stations nationwide, with a significant concentration in the Western Cape metro area, including dozens of charging points specifically within Cape Town’s city limits and surrounding suburbs.

 Public Charging Locations in Cape Town